-Q: What happens if visitors block all cookies on their computer?
+Q: What happens if visitors block all cookies on their computer, or Snoobi is set to block cookies in the tracking settings?

 A: All visits are still being measured, but a visitor is no longer recognized with a recurring visit.
 All visits are then reported as a new visit, albeit from the same organization.